Frequently Asked Questions

 How Much Are the Awards Valued At?

-- The amount of each scholarship for the 2014 awards will be determined in early March.
+- The actual dollar amount may vary from year to year depending on endowment income.
+The amount of each cash award and scholarships for the 2015-16 academic year will be determined in early March.

 What Is the History of the Norbertine Leadership & Service Awards?